Crossing the Russia-Azerbaijan land border remains one of the most confusing border situations in the Caucasus.

 You can book your seat the day before for early buses or shared taxis and know your departure time.

-The buses to the border have a sign in cyrilic СДК, SDK in latin letters, meaning Samur Derbentsky Kanal, named after the water canal right next to the Yarag Kazmalyar and Samur border crossing.
+The buses to the border have a sign in Cyrillic СДК, SDK in latin letters, meaning Samur Derbentsky Kanal, named after the water canal right next to the Yarag Kazmalyar and Samur border crossing.

 From Quba, Northern Azerbaijan